hanhlinux/forked-packages/README.md

 # forked-packages
+**WARNING: This repository is deprecated**

 The forked packages used in old Artix-based Hanh Linux.

 These PKGBUILDs can be used to build LFS/BLFS with `pacman` support.